oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Removable media is encrypted via BitLocker using AES-256.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-The Agency is responsible for implementing controls relating to media management if media is connected to the HybridSystem.
+The organisation is responsible for implementing controls relating to media management if media is connected to the HybridSystem.

 ### Media sanitisation

 #### Applicability to HybridSystem

-The controls relating to the sanitisation of media are not applicable to the HybridSystem and are instead the responsibility of the Agency.
+The controls relating to the sanitisation of media are not applicable to the HybridSystem and are instead the responsibility of the organisation.

 #### HybridSystem compliance approach